-Learning how to write your oil and gas resume or reaching out to a resume writer, like myself, with 16 years of experience writing in the oil and gas industry will save you an abundance of time and frustration.
-Once you have your keyword-rich, accomplishment-based online friendly resume or CV targeted to the oil and gas jobs you wish to secure you are ready to apply.
+Learning how to write your oil and gas resume or reaching out to a resume writer, like myself, with 16 years of experience writing in the oil and gas industry, will save you an abundance of time and frustration.
+You are ready to apply once you have your keyword-rich, accomplishment-based online, friendly resume or CV targeted to the oil and gas jobs you wish to secure.

 Oilfield Well Servicing or Energy-based Companies to Find Employment

-- Suncor Energy– An integrated energy company that explores for, develops and produces conventional oil and natural gas, both onshore and offshore.
+- Suncor Energy– An integrated energy company exploring, developing, and producing conventional oil and natural gas onshore and offshore.

-- Syncrude Canada Ltd.– Syncrude is one of the largest producers of crude oil from Canada’s oil sands.
-They operate a large oil sand mine, utility plant, bitumen extraction plant and upgrading facility that processes bitumen and produces value-added light, sweet crude oil for domestic consumption and export.
+- Syncrude Canada Ltd.– Syncrude is one of the largest crude oil producers from Canada’s oil sands.
+They operate a large oil sand mine, utility plant, bitumen extraction plant, and upgrading facility that processes bitumen and produces value-added light, sweet crude oil for domestic consumption and export.

-- Nabors Industries Ltd.– A contract-based drilling company focusing on land drilling, workovers, and well-servicing rigs, as well as oilfield hauling, engineering, civil construction, logistics, facilities maintenance, and project management.
+- Nabors Industries Ltd. is a contract-based drilling company focusing on land drilling, workovers, well-servicing rigs, oilfield hauling, engineering, civil construction, logistics, facilities maintenance, and project management.

-- Savannah Energy Services Corp– An energy business that concentrates on coil tubing, vertical drilling, horizontal drilling, and overall well servicing.
+- Savannah Energy Services Corp– An energy business concentrating on coil tubing, vertical drilling, horizontal drilling, and overall well servicing.

 - Weatherford– An oilfield service company that focuses on all aspects of the life cycle of a well: drilling, evaluation, completion, production, and intervention.

-- Ensign Energy Services– An oilfield company that specializes in land-based drilling, directional drilling, and well servicing for crude oil, natural gas, and geothermal wells
+- Ensign Energy Services– An oilfield company that specializes in land-based drilling, directional drilling, and well servicing of crude oil, natural gas, and geothermal wells

 Related: Have you considered changing careers out of the oil and gas sector?